Adult social care

 Our Adult Social Care team is still available to support you with your social care needs during the COVID-19 pandemic.

-Our public offices are closed but we can contact you via telephone or video call, or you may receive an email or a letter.
-We are making home visits, following a risk assessment, to protect you, anyone else living in your household and our staff.
+Our public offices are closed but we can contact you by telephone or video call, or you may receive an email or a letter.
+Due to the current national lockdown, we are only making home visits where it is absolutely necessary, and no other option is viable, following a risk assessment.
+This is to protect you, anyone else living in your household and our staff.
 If we visit you, we must stay two metres apart from you and/or wear personal protective equipment such as a mask, apron and gloves.

-We continue to fulfil all of the following Care Act 2014 duties for adults and carers in the BCP Council area.
+We continue to fulfil all of the following Care Act duties for adults and carers in the Bournemouth, Christchurch and Poole area.
 We will:

-The Coronavirus Act 2020 (section 12) enables Local Authorities and Adult Social Care to temporarily make changes to the way we work.
-Full details of the act can be found on the Department of Health and Social Care webpage.
+Section 15 of The Coronavirus Act 2020 enables Local Authorities and Adult Social Care to temporarily make changes to the way we work.

-These temporary changes are known as Care Act Easements and should only be used when necessary and for the shortest time.
-We have not enacted Care Act Easements.
-We will only make changes that are absolutely vital.
+These temporary changes are known as Care Act easements and are only to be used when absolutely necessary and for the shortest period of time.
+We have not enacted Care Act easements.
+We continue to operate under the pre-amendment Care Act and will only make changes that are absolutely necessary.

 What we have changed